 As a marine biologist and surfer I have spent a lot of time on and in the ocean.
 And while surveying the shore, riding waves, scuba diving, or being underwater in a submersible, I have developed a great respect for the sea.
 She is all-powerful, magnificent, unpredictable, inspiring, and terrifying all at once.
 And there are moments you face the realization that you are helpless, the sea is in control, that you may die; all you can do is surrender to its power.
 It is a completely sublime, humbling but ultimately a life changing experience.

+Abalone: from Sea to Table.
+Photo Credits: CBS SF News (left and right); Right Around We Go Blog (center).
 Abalone are definitely one of the most exquisite things to eat from the sea.
 Their sublime flavor is both buttery and slightly salty and tastes like a cross between a scallop and calamari.
-But it is even better than that.
-A big part of the culture of collecting and eating wild abalone, and one of the…
+But it is even…

 During the summer of 1986 we embarked on the ultimate surfing ecology road trip.
 Combining my interests of surfing and marine biology we set off looking for abalone and good, uncrowded waves.
 I had just established study sites and tagged black abalone in northern and southern California.
 Baja was next.